apache/trafficcontrol/docs/source/api/v3/deliveryservice_request_comments.rst

 -----------------
 :deliveryServiceRequestId:      The integral, unique identifier of the :term:`Delivery Service Request` that the comment was posted on.
 :value:                         The comment text itself.
+:xmlId:                         This can be any string.
+It is not validated or used, though it is returned in the response.

 .. table:: Request Query Parameters